Coleman 80×32 Pack-Away Cot

 The camping cot is a type of collapsible camping bed that can really help enhance the comfort in many camping situations.
 No one in their right mind, however, is going to carry a camping cot all the way up a mountain which means they are primarily designed for more recreational camping done in family friendly campsites, National Parks and summer camps to name a few places.
 The thing that makes the camping cot possible is the metal frame which unfolds to create a platform for sleeping.
-Typically some form of strong fabric is used to serve as a base on which to put a foam or air mattress with a sleeping bag on top of that.
+Typically some form of strong fabric is used to serve as a base on which to put memory foam mattress with a sleeping bag on top of that.
 In many cases however people prefer to forego the foam or air mattress.
 Some will also forego the sleeping bag and use standard blankets / vests and a pillow.

 That said, there are a lot of sleeping cots for adults on the market and finding the best one for you can be a bit of a chore.
 That’s why we’re here.
 We’ve sifted through the camping cot landscape and determined the 10 best camping cots; one of which is sure to be right for your next camping holiday.